Multifactored/6447-Binary-Fuzzer/writeup/writeup.md

 The XML-specific section tries to permutate input with four different methods to achieve a segfault.
 These are listed below:

 - The sample input's attribute tags are replaced with possibly vulnerable attributes, including format string and type vulnerabilities.
 This can either buffer overflow attribute checking functions, or create strange behaviour.
-- If there are URLs in sample input, we replace them with '%s' to attempt a format string vulnerability to read invalid memory.
+- If there are URLs in sample input, we replace them with a bunch of '%s' to attempt a format string vulnerability to read invalid memory.
+This technique is a subset of the first one but specifically targets the URLs.
-- The fuzzer attempts to recursively copy the root of the sample input as a child infinitely.
+- The fuzzer attempts to copy the root of the sample input and appends it to the root multiple times.
 - Finally, it generates long nested tag statements to attempt to overflow the parser processing tags.

 **Plaintext**